Weather :

 Planning a Trip?
 Ask Your Question

 The collection at the Agung Rai Museum ranges from traditional to contemporary.
-However, this museum does not only have a collection of artworks but is also a centre of performing and visual arts.
-It aims at preserving artworks such as paintings, sculpture, dance, music and other cultural art forms and at providing a means and infrastructure for the local society to learn different artistic skills.
+However, this museum has a collection of artworks and is also a performing and visual arts center.
+It aims to preserve artworks such as paintings, sculptures, dance, music, and other cultural art forms and provide a means and infrastructure for the local society to learn different artistic skills.
+Agung Rai Museum offers services to different cultural groups and those who aspire to learn about Bali’s cultural heritage.
+This museum is a living entity that aims to sustain Balinese arts and is definitely worth a visit.

 There are a number of artworks to look at in this museum.
 Apart from famous works of Walter Spies and Adrien Le-Mayeur, this museum also has a collection of artworks of Balinese artists such as Raden Saleh, Syarif Bustaman, Gusti Nyoman Lempad, Ida Bagus Made, Anak Agung Gede Sobrat and Gusti Made Deblog.